Esophageal cancer models overview

-The EACMo model was developed by researchers at Massachusetts General Hospital (MGH).
+The EACMo model was developed by researchers at Massachusetts General Hospital (MGH) and Columbia University Irving Medical Center (CUIMC).
 It is a Markov state transition simulation model which simulates a cohort of hypothetical individuals and does not consider the possibility of disease regression.
 (5-8) Simulated populations enter the model in the Normal Population state and may advance through up to five additional health states, with age, period, and cohort trends applied to transition rates between health states to calibrate to EAC incidence, which increased dramatically during the past 40 years.
 This model has a microsimulation component that simulates the individual patient's experience during surveillance and treatment.

 The MISCAN-ESO model was developed Erasmus University Medical Center and the University of Washington.
 It is a semi-Markov model which simulates individuals passing through a sequence of health states one at a time and also considers the possibility of disease regression in the health states prior to cancer.
 Instead of modeling annual transitions with associated transition probabilities, the MISCAN-ESO model generates durations in states.
 Two stages of dysplasia are defined — Low Grade (LGD) and High Grade (HGD) — with regression allowed between normal and dysplastic states.
 From HGD, malignant cells may arise and transform to preclinical localized EAC, which can sequentially progress into Regional and Distant preclinical EAC.
 (5)